How to Register a Limited Partnership in Ontario

 How to Pay

-Applicants who wish to submit registration for a limited partnership in Ontario through Service Ontario by mail must pay in either cheque or money order.
+Applicants who wish to submit registration for a limited partnership in Ontario through Service Ontario are now able to create an account on the new Ontario Business Registry to complete their filing.

 How Long Does it Take to Register a Limited Partnership in Ontario?